 It is illegal for anyone under the age of 18 to vape or smoke.
 Students found to be in possession of or seen to be vaping or smoking will face severe sanctions.
 In the first instance, students will be placed in the BIU (Behaviour Improvement Unit) for a day.
-If they are caught a second time they will be hosted at another school.
-Further indiscretions and where students are found to be supplying may lead to suspensions, at the Head Teacher's discretion.
+If they are caught a second time they will be subject to short term off-site direction at another local school.
+Further indiscretions and where students are found to be supplying may lead to suspensions or other snactions, at the Head Teacher's discretion.